Pintxos Heaven: a round up of the best Pintxos in San Sebastian

 Etiquette varies slightly from bar to bar.
 At some, it’s all about honesty – simply pick what you want from the counter and keep track of what you have eaten to settle the bill later.
 At others, especially those where the dishes are freshly cooked to order, bar-tenders will formally keep a tab of your orders.
 As a rough guide, most Pintxos are typically priced at around €2-€5 and each bar will have a few ‘claim to fame’ dishes.
 Its customary to bar-hop through a lunch or dinner session across multiple places, having a couple of snacks per bar.
 Wash all the goodness down with a small beer (zurrito), glass of Rioja from the neighbouring region or the local, lightly sparkling white wine (Txakoli) which bar-tenders pour from a height to aerate.

 So here it is – my hitlist of Parte Vieja‘s best Pintxos bars and their respective speciality dishes.
-There’s a map at the end of this post for reference and I will continue to keep this list updated as I revisit this city that’s fast becoming my 3rd home after KL & London.
+There’s a map at the end of this post for reference and I will continue to keep this list updated (last update: May 2019!) as I revisit this city that’s fast becoming my 3rd home after KL & London.
 I’ve included captions with translations should you want to order the same things we had.
 Pointing at whatever you fancy or looking at what everyone else is enjoying will work just fine as well – chefs, barkeepers and staff are generally super friendly in this town!

 Bar Zeruko (Calle Pescaderia, 10)

 First up, my favourite Pintxos bar of them all.
 One of San Sebastian’s more modern bars, Zeruko’s counter-top is a sight to behold.
 Amongst their hot specialities, ‘smoking’ salt cod (Hoguera de Bacalao) and Grilled Sirloin with Foie Gras (Solomillo con Foie) are a must.
 There’s also plenty of interesting choices laid out on the bar which you can point at.
 Lookout for the sea urchin custard and the baby eels (Angulas) when in season too – both are fantastic!
+They’ve recently opened another sit down restaurant a few doors down which I found a bit hit and miss – the original bar is where the action is at!

 Bar Txepetxa (Calle Pescaderia, 5)